Tech Brief: Enhancing Azure Virtual Desktop

 Security provided by Microsoft is enhanced by adding additional layers with both client-side and server-side technologies.
 Features such as Session Watermarking, Session Recording, clipboard redirection policies and many more services from Citrix enhance the security stance.
 Extensions to authentication mechanisms with peripheral connectivity and the inclusion of various 3rd party identity providers, helps leverage existing investments, when extending the resource footprint in the cloud.

 Delegated administration and configuration logging don’t just enhance change tracking and audit capabilities but also help remain compliant.

-The following are some features of note to bolster the security of your WVD deployment:
+The following are some features of note to bolster the security of your AVD deployment: